Devoxx4Kids-NPO/littil-backend/docs/set-up-your-development-environment.md

 Please see the following documentation on how to get Docker installed on your preferred Linux distribution:
 [Official Docker Documentation](https://docs.docker.com/engine/install/#server)

-## Run the Littil-backend locally
+## Run the LITTIL API locally
-Now, with all dependencies installed you can start the backend for local development.
+Now, with all dependencies installed you can start the API for local development.
 You use either Maven via:

 ```shell
 $ ./mvnw quarkus:dev